johnlinwiz/pico_lte_ota/README.md

 ## Introduction

-Micropython library for upgrading code over-the-air (OTA) - Sixfab Pico LTE version
+This is a MicroPython library for Over-The-Air (OTA) code updates, specifically designed for Sixfab Pico LTE devices.
+It enables remote firmware updates via HTTP/HTTPS servers for IoT devices running MicroPython.

 ## Preparation